Monday, May 12, 2008 | Pashons 4, 1724

 Synaxarium

-The Fourth Day of the Blessed Coptic Month of Pashons, may God make it always received, year after year, with reassurance and tranquility, while our sins after forgiven by the tender mercies of our God my fathers and brothers, Amen.
+The Twenty Third Day of the Blessed Coptic Month of Parmoute, may God make it always received, year after year, with reassurance and tranquility, while our sins are forgiven by the tender mercies of our God my fathers and brothers, Amen.

-May his prayers be with us and glory be to God forever.
+May His intercession be with us and Glory be to our God forever.
 Amen.

 Divine Liturgy Gospel